 The permitting process and sheer number of permits necessary to implement this project in a timely fashion was a significant challenge for AECOM to overcome.

 AECOM assisted the Town in all matters related to land acquisition for the project.
 The main site for locating the facilities was purchased by the Town from a local university, and the process took more than three years to complete.

 Further, the water reclamation facility presented unique challenges of its own, due to restrictions imposed by the relatively small size of the site, and the need for it to be located in close proximity to large reclaimed water users.
 The extensive stormwater management requirements necessary to adhere to south Florida regulations resulted in the need for underground storage in addition to surface dry retention areas.
 The combination of facilities, underground utilities, landscaping, and stormwater management needs presented a significant challenge to fit on the 14-acre site.

 In order to minimize land usage, a high-rate, compact treatment process was selected for both the water treatment and water reclamation facilities, thereby allowing adequate space for construction on the available property.
-This presented the Town with an opportunity to be among the first to employ reverse osmosis technology to treat brackish water from the Floridan aquifer as an alternate source of potable water.
-A more complex process, employing raw water wells, with an ability to extract brackish water from the Floridan aquifer at a depth of approximately 1,400 feet, as opposed to obtaining fresh water from the Biscayne aquifer at a depth of roughly 100–150 feet, had to be implemented.
+This presented the Town with an opportunity to be among the first to employ reverse osmosis technology to treat brackish water from the Floridan Aquifer as an alternate source of potable water.
+A more complex process, employing raw water wells, with an ability to extract brackish water from the Floridan Aquifer at a depth of approximately 1,400 feet, as opposed to obtaining fresh water from the Biscayne Aquifer at a depth of roughly 100–150 feet, had to be implemented.

-Membrane Bioreactor (MBR) technology was chosen for the water reclamation facility, allowing it to have a smaller footprint and be sited near users in the immediate vicinity, such as golf courses and educational institutions.
+Membrane Bioreactor (MBR) technology was chosen for the water reclamation facility – allowing it to have a smaller footprint and be sited near users in the immediate vicinity, such as golf courses and educational institutions.

-The Town of Davie commits to providing the public with a safe and dependable supply of drinking water as well as providing proper treatment and disposal of wastewater.
-With the upcoming growth (discussed below) expected in the utility service area, the Town must be proactive in constructing facilities to provide water and wastewater treatment to these new users.
+“The Town of Davie commits to providing the public with a safe and dependable supply of drinking water as well as providing proper treatment and disposal of wastewater.
+With the upcoming growth expected in the utility service area, the Town must be proactive in constructing facilities to provide water and wastewater treatment to these new users.
 The Town must expand its utility in conjunction with the planned growth on the horizon.

 The Town’s vision is to effectively provide and manage high quality utility service as well as comply with all water and wastewater regulations.
-The future of Davie’s water is well said with the project’s slogan, “Making Davie Clean Through Green.”
+The future of Davie’s water is well said with the project’s slogan, ‘Making Davie Clean Through Green’.”